TOP COACHES AND SPEAKERS

 Francois-Trinh-Duc-stage-rugby

-Born in Montpellier, he has been selected to play for France 66 times.
-He learnt his rugby at Pic Saint-Loup and then moved to MHR where he became vice-champion of France and won the Challenge Cup.
-He was again a finalist in the French championship with Toulon.
-He went on to play for Racing and ended his career with UBB in 2022.
-Winner of the Grand Slam in 2010 and finalist in the 2011 World Cup.
+Born in Montpellier, he has 66 caps for the French national team.
+A fly-half trained at Pic Saint-Loup, he played for MHR, with whom he was runner-up in the French championship and won the Challenge Cup.
+Another French championship finalist with Toulon, he went on to play for Racing and ended his career with UBB in 2022.
+Grand Slam winner in 2010 and World Cup finalist in 2011.

 BENOIT BABY

-Born in Lavelanet, learnt his rugby in Toulouse, and participated in winning the “Brennus shield” (French championship).
-In 2007 he joined ASM Clermont Auvergne.
-In February 2011 he signed with Biarritz.
-He can play in four different positions: fly half, winger, centre and full-back.
-In 2020, he took charge of the Biarritz Olympique training centre.
+Born in Lavelanet, he trained in Toulouse and helped win the Bouclier de Brennus.
+In 2007, he joined ASM Clermont Auvergne.
+In February 2011, he signed for Biarritz.
+He can play in four different positions: fly-half, wing, center and full-back.
+In 2020, he became head of the Biarritz Olympique training center.
 He is a member of the staff of the U18s and now the U20s of the French national team.

 GEOFFREY PALIS

-A native of Albi, where he began his career, he has played full-back or wing for Castres since 2013.
-A French international with 2 caps for France, he was French champion in 2018.
+A native of Albi, where he began his career, he has played fullback or wing for Castres since 2013.
+A French international with 2 caps for the national team, he was champion of France in 2018.

 BRIAN LIEBENBERG

-Born in South Africa and naturalised French, he has played as a fly half and centre for Grenoble and the Stade Français.
-He is a three-time champion of France, has played for France 13 times and won the Grand Slam in 2004.
+Born in South Africa and naturalized in France, he played fly-half and center for Grenoble and Stade Français.
+A three-time French champion, he is a 13-time international player and winner of the Grand Slam in 2004.

 DAVID SMITH

-This winger of New Zealand and Samoan origin has played for the Blues, the Hurricanes, the Rugby Club Toulonnais, Castres and Narbonne.
-He has been French Champion twice and three times European champion.
+A New Zealander and Samoan by birth, he has played for the Blues, Hurricanes, Rugby Club Toulonnais, Castres and Narbonne.
+He is a two-time French champion and three-time European champion.

 PATRICK FURET

-Lock forward born in Corsica.
-He played for Perpignan, Castres and La Section Paloise.
-A line-out specialist, he has coached at Dax and Castres.
+Second row born in Corsica, he played for Perpignan, Castres and Section Paloise.
+A touch specialist, he has coached at Dax and Castres.

 MARC DAL MASO